Athlon projects the top 25 teams for 2019

 5. Ohio State

 Predicting the champion of the Big Ten East Division was one of the toughest picks for Athlon Sports this offseason.
 A couple of factors swung this debate in favor of Michigan.
 Urban Meyer retired, the Wolverines have an edge at quarterback with Shea Patterson returning for his senior year, and most importantly, the game is in Ann Arbor this season.
 Everything is in place for Jim Harbaugh and Michigan to break through and win the division and claim a berth in the CFB Playoff in 2019.
 That doesn't mean the Wolverines are short on question marks entering this season, however.
 Harbaugh is handling the play-calling duties to Josh Gattis – a first-time offensive coordinator – and Michigan is planning to go up-tempo and use more spread/RPO looks to utilize Patterson's talent.
 A healthy Tarik Black, Donovan Peoples-Jones, Nico Collins and Mike Sainristil form a deep group of options at receiver and should benefit from the switch in offensive style.
-The uncertainty surrounding running back Chris Evans' status for 2019 means the Wolverines need former walk-on Tru Wilson, and freshmen Christian Turner (redshirt) and Zach Charbonnet (true) to handle the bulk of the carries this fall.
+Running back Chris Evans won't play in 2019 due to an academic issue.
+Walk-on Tru Wilson, and freshmen Christian Turner (redshirt) and Zach Charbonnet (true) will handle the bulk of the carries this fall.
 The offensive line showed marked improvement under assistant Ed Warinner in 2018 and could be the best in the Big Ten with four starters back.
 Michigan's defense allowed 103 points over the final two contests last season and a run to the playoff will require coordinator Don Brown to get this group back on track.
 The bad news: Chase Winovich, Rashan Gary, Devin Bush, David Long, Brandon Watson and Tyree Kinnel are gone.
 That's a lot of talent to replace in one offseason, but the cupboard isn't bare.
 Kwity Paye, Aidan Hutchinson, Central Michigan transfer Mike Danna and hybrid end/linebacker Josh Uche should keep the pass rush performing at a high level.
 Josh Ross will get the first opportunity to replace Bush in the middle of the linebacker unit, while this position group would benefit from a bounce-back season by Khaleke Hudson.
 Lavert Hill is poised to rank among the top corners in the nation, while Ambry Thomas is the favorites to fill the void left behind by Long on the other side.
 Incoming freshman Daxton Hill is expected to push for a starting job at safety.
 Trips in Big Ten play to Wisconsin and Penn State are challenging, but Michigan gets three of its biggest games – Michigan State, Notre Dame and Ohio State – in Ann Arbor.

 Georgia fell short of a repeat trip to the CFB Playoff last season, but coach Kirby Smart's team has all of the necessary pieces for a run at the national title in 2019.
 Quarterback Jake Fromm returns after throwing for 2,749 yards and 30 touchdowns to just six picks in a brilliant sophomore season.
 Fromm is supported by the nation's best offensive line, and as usual in Athens, there's no shortage of talent at running back.
 D'Andre Swift leads the way on the ground, with James Cook, Zamir White and Brian Herrien slated to round out a deep rotation.
 The biggest question marks on offense are centered on new play-caller James Coley and a revamped receiving corps.
 Coley was promoted after Jim Chaney left for Tennessee but hasn't called plays since the 2015 season at Miami.
-Junior Jeremiah Holloman is likely to be Fromm's No. 1 target, and freshmen Dominick Blaylock and George Pickens could contribute right away in the receiving corps.
+Junior Jeremiah Holloman was expected to be Fromm's No. 1 target, but he was dismissed from the team over the summer.
+Freshmen Dominick Blaylock and George Pickens are likely to contribute right away in the receiving corps, while experienced options like Tyler Simmons and Demetris Robertson have to step up.
 Georgia's two-deep is overflowing with talent at every level on defense.
 The line has to get a little better versus the run, but sophomore Jordan Davis and senior Tyler Clark should push for All-SEC honors.
 Freshmen Nolan Smith and Nakobe Dean and junior college recruit Jermaine Johnson join a linebacker unit that features Monty Rice, Brenton Cox, Adam Anderson and Tae Crowder.
 Replacing No. 1 cornerback Deandre Baker won't be easy.
 However, Eric Stokes and Tyson Campbell are both talented and poised to start at cornerback, with steady senior J.R.
 Reed providing support at safety.
 Rodrigo Blankenship one of the most reliable kickers in the nation.
 Matchups versus Notre Dame, Florida (in Jacksonville), Texas A&M and at Auburn are tough, but Georgia is likely to be favored in all 12 regular season contests.

 The reigning national champs are in great shape to repeat in 2019.
 Quarterback Trevor Lawrence is only going to get better as a sophomore, and he's surrounded by big-play threats Tee Higgins and Justyn Ross at receiver, along with dynamic running back Travis Etienne in the backfield.
+The receiving corps will only get deeper once Amari Rodgers during the regular season after a torn ACL suffered in the spring.
 Clemson's offensive line returns four starters and ranks among the best in college football.
 Even though several key players are gone from a dominant defense, the level of concern is low in Death Valley.
 That's largely due to coordinator Brent Venables' track record of consistently reloading and developing the next wave of stars.
 Christian Wilkins, Austin Bryant, Clelin Ferrell and Dexter Lawrence leave big shoes to fill in the trenches, but the cupboard isn't bare.
 Sophomore Xavier Thomas is primed for a breakout year on the outside, with Jordan Williams and Nyles Pinckney set to step up on the interior.
 All-America candidate Isaiah Simmons anchors a rebuilt group of linebackers, while cornerback A.J.
 Terrell and safeties Tanner Muse and K'Von Wallace are back to start at safety.
 Clemson's schedule features an intriguing non-conference matchup versus Texas A&M on Sept.
 7 and a tough road date at Syracuse on Sept.
 14. However, the Tigers should be favored in all 12 games and are a heavy favorite to win the ACC title.
 Although Clemson is one of the favorites to win it all in 2019, history isn't on their side.
 Only one team (Alabama) has won back-to-back national titles since the start of the BCS era.
 But with Lawrence and a talented cast of playmakers in place on offense, along with a standout defense, the Tigers have all of the necessary pieces to reverse that trend.

 The last image of Alabama in the 2018 college football season was a blowout loss at the hands of Clemson in the national championship.
 Defeats like the one the Crimson Tide suffered in Santa Clara simply don't happen under coach Nick Saban's watch.
 But after another offseason of coaching changes, Alabama is poised for another run at the national championship – the sixth during Saban's tenure.
 The offense is led by Heisman runner-up Tua Tagovailoa after he threw for 3,966 yards and 43 touchdowns in his first year as the starter.
 Keeping Tagovailoa healthy is a priority with Jalen Hurts deciding to transfer to Oklahoma.
 The Crimson Tide's receiving corps is the best in college football, and Najee Harris is primed for a breakout season replacing Damien Harris and Josh Jacobs as the No. 1 running back.
 The concerns on offense are minimal for new play-caller Steve Sarkisian, but the line does have three new starters, including at center and left tackle.
 Alabama's defense annually ranks near the top of the nation in most defensive categories and that shouldn't change in 2019.
 Similar to the offense, there are concerns up front.
 Quinnen Williams and Isaiah Buggs departed, leaving Raekwon Davis as the lone returning starter.
 A standout 2019 class should replenish the talent in the trenches.
 Dylan Moses takes over as the leader at linebacker in the middle of the Crimson Tide's 3-4 defense after Mack Wilson left for the NFL.
 A healthy Terrell Lewis would bolster a pass rush that already features Anfernee Jennings (13 TFL and 5.5 sacks) from the outside linebacker spot.
 The secondary had an uneven performance in 2018, but the return of Trevon Diggs from injury, along with the development of Patrick Surtain will solidify the cornerback position.
 Deionte Thompson is a big loss at safety, but Xavier McKinney seems ready for a career season.
 Alabama has to navigate road trips to Texas A&M, Auburn, South Carolina and Mississippi State, but LSU visits Tuscaloosa in early November.